deablosf/project_Pg/README.md

 SECTION 3 You
 Will now build the functions to allow the visitors to click and see the differnt classifications and later on the powers.
+Will now add images to the details

 SECTION 4: The City
-Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs. map
+Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs.
+Borough clicking is done.